The 10 best Freeview boxes to transform your home TV viewing in 2025

 Thanks to streaming services like Netflix, BBC and ITV have stepped up to the plate with Catch Up, to run alongside their usual daily programming.

-To offer value and options, with Catch Up, you can "scroll back over the previous week's schedule and watch anything you want with the touch of a button", says Will.
+To offer value and options, with Catch Up, you can scroll back over the previous week's schedule and watch anything you want with the touch of a button.
 Though you will need an internet connection for this, it's worth it if you missed something you really wanted to watch.

 What is "On Demand"?

-A more recent feature, On Demand is an exciting addition to Freeview.
+On Demand is an exciting addition to Freeview.
 But, what is it?
-Well, some Freeview boxes will come with internet connectivity, providing you with apps - like your phone - to access a "multitude of on-demand streams and catch-up services", says Will, rating from BBC iPlayer, Netflix, ITV, Channel Four, Amazon Prime, Disney+ and more.
+Well, some Freeview boxes will come with internet connectivity, providing you with apps – like your phone – to access a multitude of on-demand streams and catch-up services, including BBC iPlayer, Netflix, ITV, Channel 4, Amazon Prime, Disney+ and more.

 Your extra entertainment options are staggering.
-BBC iPlayer, ITV and Channel Four are free to stream (provided your TV license is paid) whereas Netflix and Disney+ require a subscription.
+BBC iPlayer, ITV and Channel 4 are often free to stream (provided your TV license is paid) whereas Netflix and Disney+ require a subscription.

-On-Demand can cater to all tastes - whether you want to reminisce about programmes of the past, from classic sitcoms such as Blackadder to police dramas that you missed a few years back - or stream the latest films and TV releases.
+On-Demand can cater to all tastes – whether you want to reminisce about programmes of the past, from classic sitcoms like Birds of a Feather to police dramas that you missed first time around – or stream the latest films and TV releases.
 The choice is yours.
 And, there is a lot of choice, believe us.

 Recording, rewinding and pausing

-Even the smallest of Freeview boxes will be able "to store hundreds of hours of television" says expert Will.
+Even the smallest of Freeview boxes will be able to store hundreds of hours of television.
 If you don't want to miss a thing, you can even record as many as four channels at the same time with some boxes.

 Do I need an aerial to watch Freeview?